Ventricular Tachycardia (VT)

 Long-term

 The primary goal is preventing sudden death, rather than simply suppressing the arrhythmia.
 It is best accomplished by use of an implantable cardioverter-defibrillator (ICD).
-However, the decision about whom to treat is complex and depends on the estimated probability of life-threatening VTs and the severity of underlying heart disorders (see table Indications for Implantable Cardioverter-Defibrillators).
+However, the decision about whom to treat is complex and depends on the estimated probability of life-threatening VTs and the severity of underlying heart disorders (1) (see table Indications for Implantable Cardioverter-Defibrillators).

-Long-term treatment is not required when the index episode of ventricular tachycardia resulted from a transient cause (eg, during the 48 hours after onset of myocardial infarction) or a reversible cause (acid-base disturbances, electrolyte abnormalities, proarrhythmic drug effect).
+Long-term treatment is not required when the index episode of ventricular tachycardia resulted from a transient cause (eg, during the 48 hours after onset of myocardial infarction) or a reversible cause (acid-base disturbances, electrolyte abnormalities, proarrhythmic medication effect).

 Because nonsustained VT is a marker for increased risk of sudden death in patients with a structural heart disorder, such patients (particularly those with an ejection fraction < 0.35) require further evaluation.
 Such patients should receive an ICD.

-Transcatheter ablation
+Transcatheter ablation1).

 Key Points